gbrown128/libcal-booking-bot/README.md

 # Session Identifiers

 Session identifiers seem to be mostly sane, but I haven't quite figured them out yet!

+*For now, I'm just getting the day's epoch from the day's calendar.
+This information may come in useful for future exploration though!*

 At Southampton, the library rooms are available for booking 24 hours a day, 7 days a week.
 Each booking session is 1 hour long.
 Things may well be different